-This calculator now uses the RRIF factors proposed in the Federal 2015 Budget, which will not apply unless the legislation receives Royal Assent.
+This calculator now uses the RRIF factors brought in by the Federal 2015 Budget.
 The new factors apply to all RRIFs, LIFs, and LRIFs, regardless of the year in which the plan was set up.
 However, you can choose to use the old factors if you wish - simply choose this in the calculator - this only applies to plans set up after 1992.

 Do you want to retire early, using your RRSPs to provide your retirement income?
 Use this combined RRSP/RRIF withdrawal calculator to help determine the before-tax income that can be provided by your registered investments at different rates of return.
 This tool will calculate: